 The candidate should read newspapers and magazines, watch English language news channels to avoid monotony and thus, also prepare for general awareness section.

-One of the most important factors to consider while preparing for MAT 6th May 2018 is maintaining a good balance between accuracy and speed.
+One of the most important factors to consider while preparing for MAT 17th Feb 2019(PBT) and 23rd Feb 2019(CBT) is maintaining a good balance between accuracy and speed.

 The time given for completing the exam is limited (only 150 minutes for 200 questions) and hence answering the questions accurately keeping in mind the time consideration is the key.